 If we want to have productive disagreements with one another about which outcomes do more good, it’s important to make it clear whether disagreements arise from claims about value or from claims about facts.

-Suppose Peter Singer and William MacAskill, two prominent effective altruist philosophers, disagree about whether option A is better than option B. If we assume that Singer and MacAskill have the same views on value, the disagreement is a factual one.
-By comparison, GiveWell’s analysis combines the opinions of multiple people who have different views about value, it’s not possible to tell whether one disagrees with GiveWell (supposing one does) because one differs about facts or about values.
-To make this plain, as noted, the key question in GiveWell’s cost-effectiveness is “how many years of doubled consumption are as morally valuable as saving the life of an under-5-year old child?”
+Suppose you and I disagree about whether option A is better than option B. If we have the same views on value, the disagreement is a factual one.
+By comparison, GiveWell’s analysis combines the opinions of multiple people who have different views about value, it’s not possible to tell whether one disagrees with GiveWell because one differs about facts or about values.
+The key question in GiveWell’s cost-effectiveness analysis is “how many years of doubled consumption are as morally valuable as saving the life of an under-5-year old child?”
 Here is a non-exhaustive list of factors two people could disagree about when answering that question, and whether that factor is a question of fact or value.

-At the Happier Lives Institute, our research focuses on how much different outcomes improve happiness.
-While this has generally been judged subjectively in the past, we believe it is a question of fact, not of value (for a given account of happiness).
+At the Happier Lives Institute, our research focuses on how much different outcomes improve well-being.
+While this has generally been judged subjectively in the past, we believe it is a question of fact, not of value.

 Assuming we mean ‘best’ in a moral, rather than merely aesthetic, sense.